 Claremont Graduate University (CGU) has entered into agreements with other institutions of higher education to offer various joint programs in selected fields or disciplines.
 Partner institutions are accredited and offer graduate-level programs that, in collaboration with CGU, provide a rich and unique educational experience for the graduate student.

-Joint doctoral (or joint doc) programs are currently offered in the following fields with the institutions indicated.
+Joint doctoral (or joint doc) programs are currently offered in the following fields:

 Joint program students are expected to be enrolled in coursework at one of the two institutions each semester and must be registered at both institutions during the semester of graduation.
 Verifications of enrollment are automatically exchanged between the program institutions each semester in the form of official transcripts.

-When a joint program student is enrolled in coursework at a parter institution, CGU records this enrollment on the CGU transcript.
-For the applicable semester, CGU records the notation "DISC 500 Enrolled at (parnter institution)" where DISC is the discipline.
+When a joint program student is enrolled in coursework at a partner institution, CGU records this enrollment on the CGU transcript.
+For the applicable semester, CGU records the notation "DISC 500 Enrolled at (partner institution)" where DISC is the discipline.
 Actual courses and grades completed at the partner institution are not recorded on the CGU transcript.